loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

   1Password item `demo-admin-access-key` via `ClusterSecretStore/vcp-demo-store`
 - a first inline `http` promotion step that calls the wakeup proxy before `argocd-update`
+- a second inline `http` promotion step that polls the corresponding `VirtualClusterInstance` until `status.phase` becomes `Ready`

 That means Kargo no longer waits for Argo to observe `OutOfSync` before a sleeping target starts waking up.

+It also means `argocd-update` no longer races the wake-up process for sleeping stage vClusters.
+Note that this readiness gate reduces promotion-time errors, but `argocd-update` still registers ongoing Stage health checks in Kargo, so a sleeping target can still appear `Unknown` later if Argo cannot assess the Application while the vCluster is asleep.

 The Argo CD Applications that target those sleeping vClusters still need explicit wake-up metadata: